microhobby/miduecore/README.md

 Cada função é uma tarefa e o valor retornado da função, se for diferente de -1, será compartilhado entre os núcleos.

+Each function is a task and the value returned from the function, if it is different from -1, will be shared between the cores.

 <p align="center">
 	<img src="./res/blink14.png"/>
 </p>